mgroupntua/NumericalAnalyzers/programming/Chapter5.md

-## Example 5: Thermal Dynamic Analysis Test
+## Example 5: Thermal Dynamic Analysis Example

 The present example demonstrates the solution of a dynamic thermal flux problem.